 |Date:||June 27, 1970|

 This is the very first gig Queen ever performed, a charity event organized by the British Red Cross.
 It was booked for Smile (the pre-Queen band consisting of guitarist Brian May, drummer Roger Taylor, and bassist/vocalist Tim Staffell) by Roger's mother, who was involved with the charity.
 She posted numerous ads, the earliest one in February.
 A roadie at the time, Ken Testi, insists they were called Queen at the first gig.
-However, as seen in the ads above, they were still billed as Smile at this time.
+Roger Taylor confirmed this in 2019 with a photo of his May 27, 1970 diary that he posted on his Instagram.
+Another photo he posted indicates they considered calling the band 'Stone Cold Crazy' a few days prior.

 Upon meeting Roger Taylor: "I remember being flabbergasted when Roger set his kit up at Imperial College.
 Just the sound of him tuning his drums was better than I'd heard from anyone before."